leerobertdyer/thieves_133_w2_Group/README.md

 # Parking Garage Project

+#####

+Whelp, my team mates bailed on me.
+So I did the whole thing myself.
+And I'm sure it could have been shorter and easier, and a lot less lines of code, but here's what I came up with in my dimly lit basement lol

+I started out with just a shell and left the methods with just a pass function.
+My plan was to have the other two fill out the functions and then I'd hop on a zoom and all three of us would make it work together, but I had a feeling I wasn't going to hear from them, so i decided to move forward on my own.

+#####

 Your assignment for today is to create a parking garage class to get more familiar with Object Oriented Programming(OOP).
 This project would usually be a pair programming project.
 However, for the size our class we will have groups of 3.
 This means, that one person(The driver) will code the project while the other people(The navigators)will brainstorm and guide to a working solution.
 Each of you should share/switch these roles every 30mins-1hr -- Or you may elect to switch "drivers" after creating specific methods of the class.